 ‘Na Sataish Ki Tamanna, Na Kisi Sile Ki Parwa’

-Prof. Mir Athar Ali MA (English, Urdu & Persian) BT LLB
+Prof. Mir Athar Ali MA (English, Urdu & Persian) BT LLB,

-Founder President, Society For Science and Nature
+Founder President, Society For Science and Nature, Bhopal India.

 Prof Ali always uses to give rich credit to his school teachers of repute in those golden days where he often uses to remember the fact that, adversity was the main challenge for survival, as a single paisa comprising of sub-units the kaudis, could buy you a whale of things.
 There was extreme value for money and time and people, of course.
 Teaching was by morals, examples of life and its struggle, depicted by great men of character and determination, who were living legends and institutions in themselves.
 All of his teachers were real hard taskmasters, a proof of those classic school periods, he remembered innumerable quotes and couplets of great scholars of English, Urdu and Persian till his untimely demise at the age of 95, on the 1st January 2019.
-Though old but was young and energetic, with a lively heart and intellect mind.
+Though old, but was young and energetic, with a lively heart and intellect mind.

-Prof. Mir Athar Ali for the whole of his life believed that education is the best medium to inculcate high moral and social values among all of us.
-He taught thousands of students during the last 70 years and continued to do so with the same vigour despite his 95th year of age.
+Prof. Mir Athar Ali for the whole of his life believed that education is the best medium to inculcate high morals and social values among all of us.
+He taught thousands of students during the last 70 years and continued to do so with the same vigor, despite his 95th year of age.
 He had a firm belief that students can become ambassadors par excellence of goodwill for the community, state and the country.
 He has truly envisioned an institution where students would learn an approach especially suited to confronting many of the hugely complex challenges of life that face us.